vijayrajpanchall/matic-docs/docs/miden/design/main.md

 x' - (x + y) = 0 \text{ | degree} = 1
 $$

-In the formula above, the constraint equation is followed by the implied algebraic degree of the constraint.
+In the above, the constraint equation is followed by the implied algebraic degree of the constraint.
 This degree is determined by the number of multiplications between trace columns.
 If a constraint does not involve any multiplications between columns, its degree is $1$.
 If a constraint involves multiplication between two columns, its degree is $2$.
 If we need to multiply three columns together, the degree is $3$ ect.

 The maximum allowed constraint degree in Miden VM is $9$.
 If a constraint degree grows beyond that, we frequently need to introduce additional columns to reduce the degree.

 ## VM components
-Miden VM consists of several interconnected components, each providing a specific set of functionalities.
+Miden VM consists of several interconnected components, each providing a specific set of functionality.
 These components are:

 * **Program decoder**, which is responsible for computing a commitment to the executing program and converting the program into a sequence of operations executed by the VM.
 * **Operand stack**, which is a push-down stack which provides operands for all operations executed by the VM.
 * **Range checker**, which is responsible for providing 16-bit range checks needed by other components.
 * **Chiplets**, which is a set of specialized circuits used to accelerate commonly-used complex computations.
 Currently, the VM relies on 3 chiplets:
-  - Hash chiplet, used to compute Rescue Prime hashes both for sequential hashing and for Merkle tree hashing.
+  - Hash chiplet, used to compute Rescue Prime Optimized hashes both for sequential hashing and for Merkle tree hashing.
   - Bitwise chiplet, used to compute bitwise operations (e.g., `AND`, `XOR`) over 32-bit integers.
   - Memory chiplet, used to support random-access memory in the VM.